thegworld/gtx-browser/docs/updater/dev_manual.md

 pulled from
 [CIPD](https://chrome-infra-packages.appspot.com/p/chromium/third_party/updater)
 based on the versions specified in `//DEPS`.
-A system called `3pp` periodically updates the packages in CIPD, based on a combination of the Chromium build output and what is actually released through Omaha servers.
+A system called `3pp` periodically updates the packages in CIPD, based on a combination of the GTx Browser build output and what is actually released through Omaha servers.
 The configuration for 3pp can be found in `//third_party/updater/*/3pp`.